openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 -  A method with a name already used for a field in this declaration.
--  Two methods (overridden explicitly or implicitly) with override-equivalent signatures (see :ref:`Signatures`), unless such signatures are inherited (see :ref:`Inheritance and Overriding`).
+-  Two methods (overridden explicitly or implicitly) with override-equivalent signatures (see :ref:`Signatures`), if such signatures are not inherited (see :ref:`Inheritance and Overriding`).

 .. index::